doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-f 'path'` : fix treesitter 'help' parser in config file 'path'

-`-F` : indicates present the Lazyman Configuration menu
+`-F 'menu'` : indicates present the specified Lazyman menu where 'menu' can be one of 'main', 'conf', 'lsp', 'format', or 'plugin'

 `-G` : indicates no plugin manager, initialize with ``:TSUpdate``